 2. In addition to great writing, make sure that you use proper grammar and impeccable spelling.
 If you submit the application on paper, take time to assure a clean, neat appearance and quality printing.

 3. Follow the advice of the grant maker on the content of the narrative.
 Community development grant narratives should not repeat information requested elsewhere in the application unnecessarily though.
 On the other hand, if a part of an earlier answer is relevant to the current question, at least refer to the earlier answer briefly; if it is a key point of your entire application, repeat the content but use fresh wording.
 To make sense, your community development grant narratives often need to repeat data shown on fill-in-the-blank portions of the application form; a small amount of this repetition is fine, but if it needs to be extensive, feel free to refer to your answers to previous questions.

 4. If the application does not allow you to do so elsewhere, it is critical to use community development grant narratives to include all the information to explain your proposal.
 We suggest that you scramble the journalistic 5 W's and try this order of presentation: what, where, why, who, when.
-Typically the where and the when of community development grants can be described very briefly, although where should give specific buildings or locations if relevant and when should give specific dates if events are involved.
-If the application form covers almost all of the what adequately, concentrate very heavily on why, and give as little or as much explanation as necessary to tell who.
+Typically the where and the when of community development grants can be described very briefly, although the "where" should give specific buildings or locations if relevant and "when" should give specific dates if events are involved.
+If the application form covers almost all of the "what" adequately, concentrate very heavily on "why," and give as little or as much explanation as necessary to tell who will be participating.

 5. Look all over the internet and in professional or trade sources to find relevant data, statistics, prices, and numbers in general.
 Count things yourselves if necessary.
 Use this information carefully to support your case.

 8. Be sure to use the narrative to underscore how application strengths match up with selection criteria.
 Don't be afraid to specifically reference scoring criteria and to organize your all or part of your narrative by demonstrating the outstanding applicability of your project to each criterion.
 If you have room, you can summarize the match in a table.
 Just be brief if that information is contained elsewhere in the application; you can even reference the part of the application that gives a more detailed explanation.
 For example, you might say, "As explained in more detail in response to question 9A, we plan to contract out meal service."

-Note: You may want to enjoy our three-part series on neighborhood associations, or check out one of these.
+Note: You may want to enjoy our three-part series on neighborhood associations, in addition to checking out one of these.